mdahlgrengadd/PyMCP/SYSTEM_STATUS.md

 ### Bug Fixes Applied ✅

-All 7 critical bugs from previous session have been fixed:
+All 7 critical bugs from previous session have been fixed, plus prompt engineering improvements:

+**Infrastructure Bugs (Session 1):**

 1. ✅ **Model Hallucination** - Strips fake observations from responses
 2. ✅ **Tool Results Not Persisted** - Auto-indexes to vector DB